Deleting posts automatically in Mastodon after a certain time period

 Why does someone’s account page look completely blank?
 Is it really blank?

 The reason servers work like this because of resources.
 If servers had to keep a copy of every post from every user on all the thousands of Fediverse servers in the world, their running costs would become prohibitively expensive (and most of those posts would probably never be read anyway).
-This means people on very new or very small servers may sometimes see blank profiles even for popular accounts that have been around a while.

 Viewing the latest and most complete version of an account